Resilience Profile

 The Character Behind the Choices #

 Every competitor who raised venture capital implicitly asked: Why aren’t you scaling faster?
 Every lifestyle coworking space that opened with Instagram-ready aesthetics implicitly asked: Why do you care about ISO certification?
 Every analyst who praised WORQ’s expansion implicitly asked: Why are you still just in Penang?
-Soo’s answer remained consistent across seventeen years: because the alternative requires depending on people whose incentives differ from mine.

-For founders weighing venture capital against bootstrap discipline, Soo’s journey offers a different question than “which is better?”
-The question is: who do you want to become?
-The founder who takes venture money becomes someone who answers to investors.
+The founder who takes external money becomes someone who answers to investors.
 The founder who stays bootstrap becomes someone who answers only to customers and conscience.
 Neither path is wrong.
 But they lead to different people, and those people build different companies.
-Soo chose the path where his values controlled his decisions.
+Louis chose the path where his values controlled his decisions.
 Seventeen years later, both he and his company reflect those values—not because markets rewarded them, but because he refused to abandon them when markets didn’t.